Algebraic Groups with Torsors That Are Versal for All Affine Varieties: A Characterization of Non-Unipotent Groups

 \section{A Characterization of Non-Unipotent Groups}

 Recall the following important result: Among \emph{smooth} connected linear algebraic groups over a field $k$, unipotent groups are characterized by the property that they do not contain a nontrivial multiplicative subgroup.
-When $k$ is algebraically closed, this is \cite[Ch.\,IV, Cor.\,11.5(2)]{Borel_1991_Linear_Algebraic_Groups}, and over general fields it follows from Grothendieck's theorem on the existence of geometrically maximal tori \cite[Exp.\,XIV, Th.\,1.1]{SGAiii}.
+When $k$ is algebraically closed, this is \cite[Ch.\,IV, Cor.\,11.5(2)]{Borel_1991_Linear_Algebraic_Groups}, and over general fields it follows from Grothendieck's theorem on the existence of geometrically maximal tori (that is, tori defined over $k$ which are maximal over $\overline{k}$) \cite[Exp.\,XIV, Th.\,1.1]{SGAiii}.
 Our goal in this section is to prove an analogous result for all connected algebraic groups over general fields, and arbitrary algebraic groups over algebraically closed fields.
 The result for connected affine groups over algebraically closed fields is contained in SGA \cite[Exp.\,XVII, Prop.\,4.3.1, (i)$\iff$(iv)]{SGAiii}.
 In fact, the same proof works over perfect fields.
 The purpose of this section is to prove the same result without affineness or perfectness hypotheses.

 We begin with the following lemma.